gnr23/galaxy-lc-ms-tutorial/notebook/tutorial.md

 ## Step 7: Second XCMS step: determining shared ions across samples

-<![if !supportLists]>· <![endif]>Goal: to obtain a single matrix of ions intensities for all samples.
+ - List item Goal: to obtain a single matrix of ions intensities for all samples.

--This process is called grouping
+ - This process is called grouping

--It aligns ions extracted with close retention time and close m/z values in the different samples
+ - It aligns ions extracted with close retention time and close m/z values in the different samples

--An algorithm is used to detect region of retention time with high density of ions based on a gaussian moden the grouping is defined by the SD of the model.
+ - An algorithm is used to detect region of retention time with high density of ions based on a gaussian moden the grouping is  defined by the SD of the model.

-<![if !supportLists]>· <![endif]>how:
+ - how:

 xcms groupChromPeaks (group)